Chamath-Adithya/combo_gen/Rust/combo_gen_fast/README.md

-# ComboGen 🚀 - Comprehensive Guide & Cheatsheet
+# ComboGen 🚀 - Corrected Guide & Cheatsheet (Aligned with Cargo.toml)

 A **high-performance** Rust tool for generating combinations, optimized for speed, flexibility, and scalability.